toru-takahashi/embulk-output-zendesk_users/README.md

 # Zendesk Users output plugin for Embulk

-Embulk output plugin for Zendesk to update Zendesk User infomation. https://developer.zendesk.com/rest_api/docs/core/users#content
+Embulk output plugin for Zendesk to update Zendesk User infomation.
+Fro more details, see https://developer.zendesk.com/rest_api/docs/core/users#content

 This plugin's feature is limited, which allows you to update Zendesk User's tags and user_fileds.

 ## Overview